cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 As a workaround, the `RootStore` will have to use two separate SMTs (they could use the same underlying DB): one for IBC state and one for everything else.
 A simple Merkle map that reference these SMTs will act as a Merkle Tree to create a final App hash.
 The Merkle map is not stored in a DBs - it's constructed in the runtime.

+The workaround can still guarantee atomic syncs: the [proposed DB backends](#evaluated-kv-databases) support atomic transactions and efficient rollbacks, which will be used in the commit phase.

-The solution presented here can be used until the IBC module is fully upgraded to supports single-element commitment proofs.
+The presented workaround can be used until the IBC module is fully upgraded to supports single-element commitment proofs.

 ### Optimization: compress module key prefixes